 I love words.
 And light.
 Words that bring light; and the Word that is the Light.

 I am young.
 I know little.
 But perhaps writing what I see will help me to see more clearly.
 Perhaps, in a small way, my words can bring light, too.

 All of it still applies, here on my “about” page.
 I still love light and light-bringing and light-being words.
 I am still young, though older than I used to be.
 And I know that writing what I see has made my vision clearer.

-And write.
-Of course I write.
-But having people — you — actually read what I write?
-It was only a potential when I began, and now you are reading, and I am astonished and often afraid.
+And sometimes, in odd corners of time, I write, fearful of saying too much or too little.
 But I am learning that there is grace, even for the words which I boldly fling to you in cyberspace.
 Grace enough that sometimes some of the light I so love gets through the words to you.
 Grace enough that I may write, even when it doesn’t.

 You read.
 That also is grace.